mercmobily/simpledblayer/README.md

-simpledblayer
+Simpledblayer
 =============

-SimpleDbLayer is a module that will allow you to connect and query a DB server.
-Key features:
+SimpleDbLayer is a module that allows you to connect and query a DB server.
+It was created specifically to provide a thin database layer for [JsonRestStores](https://github.com/mercmobily/JsonRestStores).

-* It doesn't manage connections.
-You will have to create a connection to the database and pass it
-* Simple querying.
-You cannot create complex queries with nested ANDs and ORs -- only one level of AND and OR.
-You can however check for equality, greater/smaller than, starts with/ends with/contains, etc. as well as sorting and limiting/ranges
-* It has full cursor support
-* It uses a schema to cast/validate fields.
-* It allows 1-level joins in queryes and data fetching.
-This means that you can load a record and have all of its "lookup" fields, or all of its 1:n children, pre-loaded.
-* It is written with very simple, Object Oriented code using [simpleDeclare](https://github.com/mercmobily/simpleDeclare)

 ## TODO

-Todo when everything is stable and non-structural, non-API-changing changes can be made:

 * [X] SearchableHash -> change it to the field type, 'string', 'id', etc.
 * [X] Make DB a normal parameter, rather than the constructor's third parameter
 * [X] Run safeMixin on all passed parameters
-* take out "join" for lookup tables, since it can be inferred easily
+* [X] take out "join" for lookup tables, since it can be inferred easily

-# Creating a layer
+* [ ] Rewrite new documentation <--- PLEASE NOTE THAT DOCUMENTATION IS BEING UPDATED
+* [ ] Rewrite tests
+* [ ] Improve range santising function

+* [ ] Rewrite documentation for JsonRestStores (the basic module)
+* [ ] Adapt existing software to new API (SimpleDbLayerMixin, Hotplate, BookingDojo)

+* [ ] Write objectsearch function for memory, plug it in for module that mixes in with JsonRestStores and SimpleDbLayer (or figure out why only one or the other)

+Features:

+* Complex queries, with nested AND and OR statements, as well as ranges and sorting
+* Full cursor support
+* Schema to cast/validate fields, using [simpleschema](https://github.com/mercmobily/simpleschema).
+* It allows 1-level joins in queryes and data fetching; joins are defined right in the table definition.
+* The 1-level join is in the table definition because, using MongoDB, children data will be _preloaded_ and automatically updated.
+This means that you will be able to the record of a person, with all associated addresses, email addresses, phone numbers, etc. _in one single DB operation_.
+* It is written with very simple, Object Oriented code using [simpledeclare](https://github.com/mercmobily/simpleDeclare)
+* Positioning management.
+You can define the position of a record, which will affect the order they are returned from a query when no sorting is specified (very useful when implementing Drag&Drop in your web application)
+* Semi-automatic index generation.
+Indexes will be created automatically as much as possible.
+For example, all fields marked as `searchable` will be defined as an index, as well as indexes for positioning.

+Limitations:

+* It doesn't manage connections.
+You will have to create a connection to the database and pass it to it
+* `update` and `delete` statements don't accept `sort` and `range` (they will either affect one record, or all of them).
+* It doesn't implement Models constructors and object types as many other ORMs do (mainly because SimpleDbLayer is _not_ an ORM, but a thin layer around databases).

+Once again, all these features (and limitations) are tailored around the fact that SimpleDbLayer is a module that enables [JsonRestStores](https://github.com/mercmobily/JsonRestStores) to have several database layers.

+# Database-specific adapters

+At the moment, here is the list of database-specific adapters:

+* MongoDB -- [simpledblayer-mongo](https://github.com/mercmobily/simpledblayer-mongo).
+In MongoDB joins are implemented with pre-caching, meaning that 1:n relations are pre-loaded in the record itself.
+This means very, very fast read operations and very tricky update/delete logic in the layer (cached data needs to be updated/deleted as well).
+* ...more to come (now that the API is stable)

+# Note: "SimpleDbLayer is not an ORM"

+SimpleDbLayer is exactly what it says: a (thin) database layer.
+Most of the other database libraries (such as the excellent [Waterline](https://github.com/balderdashy/waterline) work in such a way that they define an "Object type" (call it a model, or constructor function) and create objects of that "type": `var User = Waterline.Collection.extend({ name: { type: string } } ); var user = new User(); user.name = "tony"; user.save();`.
+This is _not_ how SimpleDbLayer works: you don't define models, custom methods for specific models, etc. SimpleDbLayer is a _thin_ layer around database data.
+In SimpleDbLayer, each database table is mapped to a _plain database object_:

+    // ...Include module, create database connection, etc. var DbLayer = declare( [ SimpleDbLayer, SimpleDbLayerMongo ], { db: db } );

+      var people = new DbLayer( {

+        table: 'peopleDbTable',

+        schema: new SimpleSchema({
+          id:      { type: 'id' },
+          name:    { type: 'string', required: true },
+          surname: { type: 'string', searchable: true },
+          age:     { type: 'number', searchable: true }, }),

+        idProperty: 'id',
+      });

+      people.insert( {id: '1', name: 'Tony', surname: 'Mobily', age: '39' });

+The plain object `people` will have several methods (`people.update()`, `people.select()`, etc.) which will manipulate the table `peopleDbTable`.
+There are no types defined, and there are no "models" for that matter.

-## Create a DB connection
+# Create a DB connection

-SimpleDbLayer does NOT handle DB connections for you.
+SimpleDbLayer does not handle DB connections for you.
 It's your responsibility to connect to the database and pass the connection object to it.
 For MongoDB, you can use Mongo's connect call:

-    var mongo = require('mongo');
     mongo.MongoClient.connect( 'mongodb://localhost/hotplate', {}, function( err, db ){
      // db exists here

     };

-Or for Tingodb just create the DB object:

-    var tingo = require("tingodb")({});
-    var db = new tingo.Db('/tmp/someDB', {} );
-    // db exists here

-## Make up the DB Layer class
+# Make up the DB Layer class: mixins

-In order to use this class, you will need to _mixin_ the basic SimpleDbLayer class and a DB-specific mixin.
+In order to use this library, you will need to _mixin_ the basic SimpleDbLayer class and a DB-specific mixin.
 If you are not used to mixins, don't be scared: it's simpler than it sounds.

-Here is how you make up the class:
+Im simple words, requiring `simpledblayer` will return a constructor that doesn't have any of the DB-specific functions in its prototype.
+If you try to create an object using the `simpledblayer` and then run `object.select()`, `object.insert()`, etc., you will end up with an error being thrown.
+By _mixing in_ the constructor returned by `simpledblayer-mongo`, however, you end up with a constructor that creates fully functional objects.

+    var SimpleDbLayer = require('simpledblayer'); // This is the main class var SimpleSchema = require('simpleschema'); // This will be used to define the schema var SimpleDbLayerMongo = require('simpledblayer-mongo'); // This is the layer-specific mixin

     var mongo = require('mongodb');
-    var declare = require('simpledeclare');
-    var SimpleDbLayer = require('simpledblayer'); // This is the main class var SimpleSchema = require('simpleschema'); // This will be used to define the schema var SimpleDbLayerMongo = require('simpledblayer-mongo'); // This is the layer-specific mixin

         // Connect to the database
     mongo.MongoClient.connect('mongodb://localhost/someDB', {}, function( err, db ){

-      // Make up the database class
-      var DbLayer = declare( [ SimpleDbLayer, SimpleDbLayerMongo ], { db: db } );
+      // DbLayer will be SimpleDbLayer "enhanced" with DB-Specific SimpleDbLayerMongo var DbLayer = declare( [ SimpleDbLayer, SimpleDbLayerMongo ], { db: db } );

+      // At this point, you can run `var people = new DbLayer( { ... } );

-      // ...your program goes here
+      // Documentation's code will live here

     });

-Or, you could use TingoDB:

-    var tingo = require("tingodb")({});

-    var declare = require('simpledeclare');
-    var SimpleDbLayer = require('simpledblayer'); // This is the main class var SimpleSchema = require('simpleschema'); // This will be used to define the schema var SimpleDbLayerTingo = require('simpledblayer-tingo'); // This is the layer-specific mixin

-    var db = new tingo.Db('/tmp/someDB', {} );

-    // Make up the database class
-    var DbLayer = declare( [ SimpleDbLayer, SimpleDbLayerTingo ], { db: db } );

-    // ...your program goes here

-There is no difference in functionality between the two layers.
+**Please note:** from now on, I will assume that any code referenced in this guide will be surrounded by the code above.

-## Create your layer object
+# Create your layer object

-Once you have your DbLayer class, it's up to you to create objects which will then modify specific database tables/collections:
+Once you have your DbLayer class, it's up to you to create objects which will then modify specific database tables:

-    var people = new DbLayer( 'people', {
+      var people = new DbLayer( {

+        table: 'people',

         schema: new SimpleSchema({
           id:      { type: 'id' },
           name:    { type: 'string', required: true },
           surname: { type: 'string', searchable: true },
-        age: { type: 'number', searchable: true },
+          age:     { type: 'number', searchable: true }, }),
-      }),

         idProperty: 'id',

-    } );
+      });

-Note how `people` is an object which will be tied to the table/collection `people`.
+`people` is an object tied to the collecton `people` in the MongoDb database..

-The second parameter in the constructor is a set of parameters, which in this case include 1) The schema definition 2) the `idProperty`, which needs to be set and refer to an existing field.
+The second parameter in the constructor is a sparameter object, which in this case include 1) The schema definition 2) the `idProperty`, which needs to be set and refer to an existing field.

-Simpleschema is an constrctor based on [SimpleSchema](https://github.com/mercmobily/SimpleSchema), which provides a way to define extensible schemas with a very simple API.
+Simpleschema is an constructor based on [SimpleSchema](https://github.com/mercmobily/SimpleSchema), which provides a way to define extensible schemas with a very simple API.
 In this case, the `name` field is required whereas `surname` and `age` are not required but are searchable.

-The `id` field, since it was set as `isProperty`, is forced as `required` and `searchable`.
+Since the `id` field was set as `isProperty`, it will automatically be set as both `required` and `searchable`.

+** DOCUMENTATION UPDATE STOPS HERE.
+ANYTHING FOLLOWING THIS LINE IS 100% OUT OF DATE.**

 ## Create your layer object with a specific db connection